MXenes: Intercalation and delamination

-Since MXenes are layered solids and the bonding between the layers is weak, intercalation of the guest molecules in MXenes is possible.
+Since MXenes are layered solids and interlayer bonding is weak, intercalation of guest molecules is possible.
 Guest molecules include dimethyl sulfoxide (DMSO), hydrazine, and urea.
 For example, N2H4 (hydrazine) can be intercalated into Ti3C2(OH)2 with the molecules parallel to the MXene basal planes to form a monolayer.
 Intercalaction increases the MXene c lattice parameter (crystal structure parameter that is directly proportional to the distance between individual MXene layers), which weakens the bonding between MX layers.
 Ions, including Li+, Pb2+, and Al3+, can also be intercalated into MXenes, either spontaneously or when a negative potential is applied to a MXene electrode.

 Delamination

-Ti3C2 MXene produced by HF etching has accordion-like morphology with residual forces that keep MXene layers together preventing separation into individual layers.
-Although those forces are quite weak, ultrasound treatment results only in very low yields of single-layer flakes.
+Ti3C2 MXene produced by HF etching has accordion-like morphology with residual forces that keep MXene layers together, preventing separation into individual layers.
+Despite the weakness of these forces, ultrasound treatment produces only low yields of single-layer flakes.
 For large scale delamination, DMSO is intercalated into ML-MXene powders under constant stirring to further weaken the interlayer bonding and then delaminated with ultrasound treatment.
 This results in large scale layer separation and formation of the colloidal solutions of the FL-MXene.
 These solutions can later be filtered to prepare MXene "paper" (similar to Graphene oxide paper).

 MXene clay

-For the case of Ti3C2Tx and Ti2CTx, etching with concentrated hydrofluoric acid leads to open, accordion-like morphology with a compact distance between layers (this is common for other MXene compositions as well).
-To be dispersed in suspension, the material must be pre-intercalated with something like dimethylsulfoxide.
-However, when etching is conducted with hydrochloric acid and LiF as a fluoride source, morphology is more compact with a larger inter-layer spacing, presumably due to amounts of intercalated water.
-The material has been found to be ‘clay-like’: as seen in clay materials (e.g. smectite clays and kaolinite), Ti3C2Tx demonstrates the ability to expand its interlayer distance hydration and can reversibly exchange charge-balancing Group I and Group II cations.
+For the case of Ti3C2Tx and Ti2CTx, etching with concentrated hydrofluoric acid leads to an open, accordion-like morphology with a short distance between layers (this is common for other MXene compositions).
+To be dispersed in suspension, the material must be pre-intercalated with something like DMSO.
+However, when etching is conducted with hydrochloric acid and LiF as a fluoride source, morphology is more compact with a larger inter-layer spacing, presumably due to intercalated water.
+The material has been found to be 'clay-like': as seen in clay materials (e.g. smectite clays and kaolinite), Ti3C2Tx demonstrates the ability to expand its interlayer distance hydration and can reversibly exchange charge-balancing Group I and Group II cations.
 Further, when hydrated, the MXene clay becomes pliable and can be molded into desired shapes, becoming a hard solid upon drying.
-Unlike most clays, however, MXene clay shows high electrical conductivity upon drying and is hydrophilic, and disperses into single layer two-dimensional sheets in water without surfactants.
+Unlike most clays, however, MXene clay shows high electrical conductivity upon drying and is hydrophilic.
+It disperses into single layer two-dimensional sheets in water without surfactants.
 Further, due to these properties, it can be rolled into free-standing, additive-free electrodes for energy storage applications.